mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 3. Rotations can't be represented exactly either, again causing penetration.
 Interestingly in this case, cubes can get stuck in a feedback loop where they slide across the floor!

-4. Although cubes in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as objects are quantized just above surface and falling towards it.
+4. Although cubes in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as cubes are quantized just above surface and falling towards it.

-While we can't do much about PhysX CPU usage, but the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that cubes are pushed apart with.
-I found that setting it to one meter per-second works very well.
+There's not much we can do much about PhysX CPU usage, but the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that cubes are pushed apart with.
+I found that one meter per-second works very well.

 Getting cubes to come to rest reliably was much harder.
-The solution I found was to disable the PhysX at rest calculation and replace it with a ring-buffer of positions and rotations for each cube.
-If a cube has not moved or rotated significantly in the last 16 frames, I forced it to rest.
+The solution I found was to disable the PhysX at rest calculation and replace it with a ring-buffer of positions and rotations per-cube.
+If a cube has not moved or rotated significantly in the last 16 frames, I force it to rest.
 Boom.
 Perfectly stable stacks _with_ quantization.

-This might seem like a hack, but short of actually getting in there with source code and rewritig the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
+This might seem like a hack, but short of actually getting in the PhysX source code and rewriting the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
 I'm happy to be proven wrong though, so if you find a better way to do this, please let me know :)

 # Priority Accumulator

-The next big optimization is to add the ability to send only a subset of cubes per-packet.
+The next big bandwidth optimization is to send only a subset of cubes in each packet.
 This gives us fine control over the amount of bandwidth we send, by setting a maximum packet size and sending only the set of updates that fit in each packet.

 Here's how it works in practice:

-1. Each object has a _priority factor_ which is calculated each frame.
+1. Each cube has a _priority factor_ which is calculated each frame.
 Higher values are more likely to be sent.
-Negative values mean _"don't send this object"_.
+Negative values mean _"don't send this cube"_.

-2. If the priority factor is positive, it's added to the _priority accumulator_ value for that object.
-This value persists between simulation updates such that the priority accumulator increases each frame, so objects with higher priority rise faster than objects with low priority.
+2. If the priority factor is positive, it's added to the _priority accumulator_ value for that cube.
+This value persists between simulation updates such that the priority accumulator increases each frame, so cubes with higher priority rise faster than cubes with low priority.

 3. Negative priority factors clear the priority accumulator to -1.0.

-4. When a packet is sent, objects are sorted in order of highest priority accumulator to lowest.
-The first n objects are and become the set of objects to potentially include in the packet.
+4. When a packet is sent, cubes are sorted in order of highest priority accumulator to lowest.
+The first n cubes are and become the set of cubes to potentially include in the packet.
 Objects with negative priority accumulator values are excluded.

-5. The packet is written and objects are serialized to the packet in order of importance.
-Not all state updates may fit in the packet, since object updates have a variable encoding depending on their current state (at rest vs. not at rest).
-Therefore, packet serialization returns a flag per-object indicating whether it was included.
+5. The packet is written and cubes are serialized to the packet in order of importance.
+Not all state updates will necessarily fit in the packet, since cube updates have a variable encoding depending on their current state (at rest vs. not at rest and so on).
+Therefore, packet serialization returns a flag per-cube indicating whether it was included in the packet.

-6. Priority accumulator values for objects sent in the packet are cleared to 0.0, giving other objects a fair chance to be included in the next packet.
+6. Priority accumulator values for cubes sent in the packet are cleared to 0.0, giving other cubes a fair chance to be included in the next packet.

 For this demo I found some value in boosting priority for cubes recently involved in high energy collisions, since high energy collision was the largest source of divergence due to non-deterministic results.
 I also boosted priority for cubes recently thrown by players.

-Somewhat counter-intuitively, reducing priority for at rest objects gave bad results.
-My theory is that since the simulation runs on both sides, at rest objects would get nudged slightly out of sync and not be corrected quickly enough, causing divergence when other cubes collide with them.
+Somewhat counter-intuitively, reducing priority for at rest cubes gave bad results.
+My theory is that since the simulation runs on both sides, at rest cubes would get slightly out of sync and not be corrected quickly enough, causing further divergence when other cubes collided with them.

 # Delta Compression

-We have made great progress on compression and quantization, but there is still more we need to do.
-We have 64 cubes in the scene after all.

-... something ...

-And now, the king of bandwidth optimization: _delta compression_.
+And now the king of bandwidth optimization: __delta compression__.

 First person shooters often implement this by compressing the entire state of the world relative to a previous state.
-In this technique, a previous world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and _current_ snapshots is generated and sent down to the client.
+In this technique, a previous complete world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and the _current_ snapshot is generated and sent down to the client.

-This technique is relatively easy to implement because all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
+This technique is (relatively) easy to implement because all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
 Similarly, all the client needs to do is keep a buffer of the last n snapshots received, so it can reconstruct snapshots by applying deltas on top of its copy of the baseline.

 When a priority accumulator is used delta encoding becomes more complicated.

-Now the server (or authority-side) can't simply encode objects relative to a previous snapshot number, because not all objects are included in each packet.
-Instead, the baseline must be specified _per-object_, so the receiver knows which state each object is encoded relative to.
+Now the server (or authority-side) can't simply encode cubes relative to a previous snapshot number, because not all cubes are included in each packet.
+Instead, the baseline must be specified _per-cube_, so the receiver knows which state each cube is encoded relative to.

 The supporting systems and data structures are also much more complicated:

 1. A reliability system is required that can report back to the sender which packets were received, not just the most recently received snapshot #.

-2. The sender needs to track the states included in each packet sent, so it can map packet level acks to sent states and update the most recently acked state per-object.
+2. The sender needs to track the states included in each packet sent, so it can map packet level acks to sent states and update the most recently acked state per-cube.

-3. The receiver needs to store a ring-buffer of received states per-object, so it can reconstruct the current object state from the delta.
+3. The receiver needs to store a ring-buffer of received states per-cube, so it can reconstruct the current cube state from a delta.

-But ultimately it's worth the extra complexity, because this system combines the flexibility of being able to dynamically adjust bandwidth usage, with the orders of magnitude bandwidth improvements you get from delta encoding.
+But ultimately, it's worth the extra complexity, because this system combines the flexibility of being able to dynamically adjust bandwidth usage, with the orders of magnitude bandwidth improvements you get from delta encoding.

 # Delta Encoding

-But how do we actually encode the delta between object states?
+How do we actually encode the delta between cube states?

-The simplest way is to encode objects that haven't changed from the baseline value as just one bit: _not changed_.
-This is also the easiest gain you'll ever see, because at any time most objects are at rest.
+The simplest way is to encode cubes that haven't changed from the baseline value as just one bit: _not changed_.
+This is also the easiest gain you'll ever see, because at any time most cubes are at rest, and therefore aren't changing state.

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
-For example, delta position could be (-1,+23,+4) from baseline.
+For example, delta position could be (-1,+2,+5) from baseline.
 This works well for linear values, but breaks down somewhat for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.

-So while encoding the difference gives some gains, it's not an order of magnitude improvement like _not changed_.
-This is because in many cases objects move quickly, so the difference in their values becomes large enough to negate most gains.
-This is especially true in the case where objects are falling from the sky, which is arguably where bandwidth reductions are needed the most.
+So while encoding the difference gives some gains, it's not another order of magnitude improvement I had hoped for.
+This is because in many cases cubes move quickly, so the difference in their values becomes large enough to negate most gains.
+This is especially true in the case where cubes are falling from the sky, which is arguably where bandwidth reductions are needed the most.

-The most advanced strategy is to use prediction.
-In this approach, the current state is predicted from the baseline state assuming the object is moving ballistically under acceleration due to gravity.
-This is complicated somewhat by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic, but it's definitely achievable.
+To compress further the most advanced strategy I came up with is to use prediction.
+In this approach, I predict the current state from the baseline state assuming the cube is moving ballistically under acceleration due to gravity.
+This is complicated somewhat by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic, but after a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.

-In a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.
-These lucky objects are encoded with another bit: _perfect prediction_.
+These lucky cubes are encoded with another bit: _perfect prediction_.
 Another order of magnitude improvement.
 For cases where the prediction doesn't match exactly, a small error offset is sent.

-In the time I had to spend, I not able to get a good predictor for rotation.
-I blame this on the smallest three representation, which is numerically unstable, especially in fixed point.
+Unfortunately, in the time I had to spend, I not able to get a good predictor for rotation.
+I blame this on the smallest three representation, which is highly numerically unstable, especially in fixed point.
 In the future, I would not use the smallest three representation for quantized rotations.

 It was also painfully obvious while encoding differences and error offsets that a bitpacker was not the best way to read and write these quantities.
-Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust to the average size of differences in the scene would give much better results.
+Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust to the average size of differences in the scene would have given much better results.

+# Something

+...
+Turn and a rest ...

 # Synchronizing Avatars